-The MJFLA loan coordinator is the only person who will have access to your name and other identifying information.
-All information received by MJFLA is strictly confidential.
-MJFLA makes a reasonable effort to keep all information secure, but cannot be held responsible for loss of any information voluntarily provided to MJFLA in the application process, whether online, via telephone, via mail, or in person.
+The MJFLA loan coordinator will have access to your name and other identifying information.
+All information received by MJFLA from applicants, guarantors, employers, donors, etc. is strictly confidential and is not shared with third parties.
+MJFLA makes a reasonable effort to keep all information secure, but cannot be held responsible for loss of any information voluntarily provided to MJFLA in the application process, whether online, via telephone, mail, email, chat, etc., or in person.

 How do Student Loans differ from Personal Loans?

 MJFLA Educational loans are a maximum of $5,000 per student, per year.
 Renewals must be applied for and approved each year.
 These loans are intended for students enrolled in full-time post-secondary study at an accredited, non-profit institution.
 The student (and at least one guarantor) must be Wisconsin residents, but students may attend schools anywhere in the U.S. Student loan repayment begins with payments of $100 per month during school and increases to a maximum of $300 per month.